Last reviewed July 2022

 In January 2013, the House Commerce and Consumer Protection Finance and Policy Committee held a hearing on the effects of an ongoing labor lockouts, including an NHL lockout, on area businesses and the city of St. Paul.
 The NHL lockout began in September 2012, and ended in January 2013.
 In May of 2013, the Minnesota Legislature passed a loan repayment bill that reduced payments for 2014 and 2015 by $500,000, and forgave the rest of the loan.
 The money for the forgiven loan payments is to go to arena improvements.

-The National Women's Hockey League (NWHL) was formed in 2015.
+The National Women's Hockey League (NWHL), rebranded in 2021 as the Premier Hockey Federation (PHF), was formed in 2015.
 In 2018 they announced that an independent team, the Minnesota Whitecaps, would join the league.
-The Minnesota Whitecaps are the fifth team to be added to the NWHL.
-The team has not yet determined which facilities they'll use for practices and games.
+The Minnesota Whitecaps were the fifth team added to the league; as of the 2021-2022 season, there are six teams in the league.

 State financial assistance for the St. Paul hockey arena was discussed by the 1997-1998 Minnesota Legislature.
-The initial hearings were on House File 1176/ Senate File 834.
+The initial hearings were on HF1176/ SF834.
 The final decision was passed as part of the Omnibus Bonding Bill, Laws of Minnesota 1998, chapter 404, sections 81-82.

-The initial debt relief bills that were introduced in 2007 were Senate File 557/ House File 860 and Senate File 558/ House File 859.
+The initial debt relief bills that were introduced in 2007 were SF557/HF860 and SF558/HF859.
 The loan forgiveness on the interest-free state loan for the arena itself would have been worth approximately $42.7 million.
 An additional $55.8 million was also requested to pay off the RiverCentre and parking ramp bonds.
 Much smaller amounts were passed by the Legislature and were included in Laws of Minnesota 2007, chapter 135, article 1, section 3 (z) but this section was line item vetoed by the Governor.
-The Legislature also passed House File 2268.
+The Legislature also passed HF2268.
 Article 15, section 21 included grant funds related to debt service costs.
 The entire bill was vetoed by the Governor.

 In 2013, the Minnesota Legislature passed a loan repayment provision as part of omnibus bill HF729 that reduced payments for 2014 and 2015 by $500,000, and forgave the rest of the loan ("No repayments are required from the city of St. Paul from fiscal years 2016 through 2021.")
 The money for the forgiven loan payments is to go to arena improvements.